 We began making our way up the valley toward Salkantay Mountain, which would remain partly shrouded in clouds the whole morning.

-The day before we got a glimpse of the peak both on the drive to Mollepata, as well as from Camp 1, which was enough to satisfy me given we were there in the off-season.
+The day before, we got a glimpse of the peak both on the drive to Mollepata and from Camp 1, which was enough to satisfy me, given we were there in the off-season.

-Kathy, the Australian woman, shared some coca leaves with us, along with a natural “accelerator” which when combined with the leaves, speeds up the effects.
+Kathy, the Australian woman, shared some coca leaves with us, along with a natural “accelerator” that speeds up the effects when combined with the leaves.

 Within a minute or two of chewing on the leaves, the right side of my tongue went numb.

 Spitting out the juices, as if I were chewing on tobacco, was less than appealing, so eventually, I spit out the whole wad of masticated leaves.

 Refocusing on the trail, the views continued to get prettier and prettier as our hearts beat harder and harder.